Table of Content

 What Internal Mobility Actually Looks Like in Practice

 Internal mobility is not simply allowing agents to transfer between offices when they ask.
 That’s reactive management.
-The brokerages producing the 89% retention rates are doing something more deliberate: they are actively monitoring for internal friction signals and creating structured pathways for agents whose circumstances are changing before the agent decides to leave.
+The brokerages producing the 89% retention rates are doing something more deliberate: they are actively monitoring for internal friction signals and creating structured pathways for agents whose circumstances are changing before they decide to leave the brokerage.

 Here are the four most common internal mobility scenarios in independent brokerages, and what a deliberate response looks like in each: